Greek shipper pleads guilty to smuggling Iranian crude oil and will pay $2.4 million fine

 Iran has continued to make threats over the seizure and summoned a Swiss diplomat in Tehran to express its anger.
 Switzerland has looked after U.S. interests in Iran since the 1979 U.S. Embassy takeover and hostage crisis.

-Iran's mission to the United Nations did not immediately respond to a request for comment.
+Iran's mission to the United Nations did not respond to a request for comment.

 The U.S. Navy has increased its presence steadily in recent weeks in the Mideast, sending the troop-and-aircraft-carrying USS Bataan through the Strait of Hormuz and considering putting armed personnel on commercial ships traveling through the strait to stop Iran from seizing additional ships.